 Brenda has a passion for contributing to healthier lives for all people, and as our population ages, the value of maintaining this as we age.
 She has worked in the health industry since 1973 in the public, private and not-for-profit sectors in Australia and the UK.

-In addition to her Board position with ACH Group, Professor Wilson is a Director at ACHA Health, a Member of Flinders University Council and Executive Committee, and a Director of the Northern Adelaide Local Health Network Governing Council.
+In addition to her Board position with ACH Group, Professor Wilson is a Director at ACHA Health, a Member of Flinders University Council and Executive Committee, a Director of the Northern Adelaide Local Health Network Governing Council, and a Director of the State Opera of South Australia.

 Brenda is a Fellow of the Australian Institute of Company Directors.